architects-land/.github/profile/README.md

 Architects Land is a family of SMP Minecraft server.

-Every repositories owned by this organization was made for a season of Architects Land.
+Every repository owned by this organization was made for a season of Architects Land.

 ## Seasons